Last Updated: March 26, 2026

 Like its black phantom cousin, the red phantom shows clear sexual dimorphism:

 - Males are slimmer with extended dorsal and anal fins.
-They tend to show more intense coloration, especially when displaying.
+They will show more intense coloration, especially when displaying.

 - Females have deeper, rounder bodies (particularly when carrying eggs) with shorter fins.